nathan-branda/NSSA244/NSSA244-LAB1-ARM/README.md

 This ARM template deploys
 - a virtual network with a subnet
 - a network security group (added rules allow any rules for ssh and http)
-- a Ubuntu 22.04 server VM
+- 2 Ubuntu 24.04 server VMs
-- an additional 16GiB disk for the server
+- an additional 16GiB disk for each server
+- Apache2 on each server
+- A loadbalancer with a public IP address

-Exported on: 27/01/2026
+Exported on: 20/02/2026